housecanary/gq/README.md

 #### Scalar types

-Anything that implements `types.ScalarMarshaler` and `types.ScalarUnmarshaller`.
+Anything that implements `types.ScalarMarshaler` and `types.ScalarUnmarshaler`.
 Built in scalars are available in the types package.
 Nothing forces the use of these built in scalars - you could define your own `String` scalar for example if you wanted to.

 #### Input Objects